-T-Mobile: G2x doesn't have quad-band HSPA+, won't work with AT&T 3GAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile: G2x doesn't have quad-band HSPA+, won't work with AT&T 3GAlex Wagner - Editorial Director of News and Content

 Shortly after the T-Mobile G2x was announced, one eagle-eyed user was looking over the device's list of specs on T-Mo's site and saw that it sported compatibility with AT&T's 850/1900MHz 3G network, leading many to speculate that the G2x could then be unlocked and be used on ATT 3G.
 Fast forward to today and T-Mobile has finally officially commented on the matter, and the news is kind of a bummer.
 T-Mo said that the G2x is actually a dual-band HSPA+ device, not quad-band, meaning that while you'll get 4G while using the device on T-Mobile, if you unlock it and throw in an AT&T SIM, you'll be stuck riding 2G/EDGE airwaves.
 The full statement from Magenta: